Begum (Respondent) v Secretary of State for the Home Department (Appellant)

 Secretary of State for the Home Department

-Lord Reed, Lord Hodge, Lord Black, Lord Lloyd-Jones, Lord Sales.
+Lord Reed, Lord Hodge, Lady Black, Lord Lloyd-Jones, Lord Sales.

 Hearing start date